Guide to App Store Icons in 2023: Sizes, Requirements, Best Practices & Tips

 The App Store and Google Play have different requirements and recommendations for a mobile icon design.
+Android Google Play icon size has different UI layouts.
 Regardless of the OS for which you are creating the application, a good icon does not just grab the attention of app store visitors instantly, it also communicates your app’s quality and purpose.

 Getting Started with Mobile Icons Optimization

 How do we make sure we use an app icon that drives results?